benbrastmckie/.config/README.md

 The `ls -a` commands are optional, but will help you see what is happening.
 In particular, `git pull origin master` will pull down the config files into your `~/.config` directory.
 The other git commands add a new git repo, link your local repo to your fork of my repo on GitHub, and confirm that the addresses have been added so that you are ready to push and pull changes from your fork on GitHub.
-This will permit you keep your config backed up to your GitHub repo and to pull your repo down onto other computers if you want to reporduce your customised config (that is once you have customise it) instead of pulling my repo down again.
+This will permit you keep your config backed up to your GitHub repo and to pull your repo down onto other computers if you want to reproduce your customised config once you have made changes.

 Finally we may edit the `options.lua` file, deleting the final block which is not needed for Mac users: